Pledge of cooperation eases fears after state, federal leaders clash

 That’s because the Trump Administration has offered assurances that the Illinois operations – an expansion of the Operation Legend initiative boosting law enforcement efforts in Kansas City, Mo. – will be different than recent actions by agencies in Portland, Ore.

-In that city, there were several reports and videos of federal agents without clear identification detaining protesters in unmarked cars.
+In that city, there were several reports and videos of federal agents without clear identification detaining protestors in unmarked cars.

-While President Donald Trump and Chicago Mayor Lori Lightfoot traded political barbs this week, they appear to be in agreement that federal troops working in coordination with Chicago police under U.S. Attorney John Lausch Jr. would be beneficial as the city faces a recent rise violent crime.
+While President Donald Trump and Chicago Mayor Lori Lightfoot traded political barbs this week, the pair appears to be in agreement that federal troops working in coordination with Chicago police under U.S. Attorney John Lausch Jr. would be beneficial as the city faces a recent rise violent crime.

 Lightfoot, along with Gov. JB Pritzker and Attorney General Kwame Raoul, have pledged to defend the civil liberties of their constituents should federal officers overstep in Chicago.